 Ian McCollum of Forgotten Weapons announces the WWSD2020 rifle's availability in the EU via Brownells.
-The EU model features legal modifications, including a semi-auto only bolt carrier and no auto sear cut, to comply with European regulations.
-Rifles are proofed in Germany and distributed through Brownells' European partners, offering EU shooters a rare style of utilitarian carbine.
+The EU model features minor legal compliance modifications, such as a semi-auto-only bolt carrier and no auto sear cut, while maintaining its core design.
+The rifle is CIP proofed in Germany before distribution across the EU, offering a unique lightweight, utilitarian carbine option to European shooters.

 This video showcases a 'Versus Match' between two WWSD2020 rifles, highlighting different configurations and shooting techniques.
 Ian McCollum ultimately wins the match against Karl Kasarda, demonstrating superior performance across various stages including long-range marksmanship, target transitions, and positional shooting.
 The discussion also touches upon the WWSD2020's design philosophy, emphasizing reliability and balance.